RatJuggler/my-production-docker-build/README.md

 #### golden-nginx

-I created this image for all my Nginx instances, it includes configuration files from my fork of [Nginx Server Configs](https://github.com/RatJuggler/server-configs-nginx) and has a simple health check and the basic Nginx metrics exposed.
+I created this image for all my Nginx instances, it includes configuration files from my fork of [Nginx Server Configs](https://github.com/RatJuggler/server-configs-nginx) and has a simple health check (using the convenient `curl` anti-pattern 😒), and the basic Nginx metrics exposed.

 ### Future ideas: